 Account types in NetSuite define the default position of the account on the financial statements.
 However, some account types serve specific purposes within the system and have significant consequences if set up incorrectly.

-- Bank type is designed for cash deposits or disbursement and perform functions such as bank reconciliation.
+- Bank type is designed for cash deposits or disbursement and performs functions such as bank reconciliation.

 - Deferred Revenue type is designed to be a deferral account for items when using the Revenue Management or Advanced Revenue Management modules.